thedarkwriter/courseware-lms-content/courses/published/introduction_to_the_linux_command_line.md

 Notice the `puppetcode` directory?
 That isn't commonly used in Puppet, but it's something extra we've added for these courses.
 It's a special directory we've connected to your code environment on the master.
 As you go through the other self-paced lessons, you'll sometimes have to update code in that directory.

-The exercises also often require editing files. `vim` and `emacs` are the most popular linux command line text editors, but neither one is very intuitive.
+The exercises also often require editing files. `vim` and `emacs` are the most popular Linux command line text editors, but neither one is very intuitive.
 To get started, you might want to use `nano` instead.
-Since different distributions of Linux have different commands for installing software, try a simple puppet one-liner instead.
+Since different distributions of Linux have different commands for installing software, try a simple Puppet one-liner instead.

 <pre>
 [root@yacolt-kenly root]# puppet resource package nano ensure=present